 If you think about posting on personal Facebook profiles, unconsciously we always go through a rigorous evaluation process about what we share.
 We think carefully about whether others will like it, as well as what that post will say about us as individuals.
 On Facebook, we typically know the personas of the majority of the people in our network.
 But do we do this with our business page?
 Are we really engaging with our customer personas to best fit our posts?
 Or are we just churning them out so that our newsfeed looks like we’re active?

 Always think about whether posts you make are entertaining, valuable or informative.
 Reflect on how well the post will be received by your ideal persona and try to engage them through your post descriptions.
 Iterate based on feedback and data and move towards what your customers actually like and not what you think they like.
-Have a look through this previous post to see how you can use analytics and customer input to shape your content strategy.

 4) Build relationships and look after your tribe